mvicens/typrod/README.md

 # Typrod

-Typrod (acronym of "type", "property" and "data"; and pronounced /ˈtaɪprəd/) is an [AngularJS](https://angularjs.org) library to synthetize info handlings based on values conversions and input/output displays, with the goal of extremely simplifying, integrating and making more maintainable and reliable source code.
+Typrod (acronym of "type", "property" and "data"; and abbreviated as TPD) is an [AngularJS](https://angularjs.org) library to synthetize info handlings based on values conversions and input/output displays.

+:warning: Important: Here are some words that may create confusion since also are elemental terms of JavaScript or AngularJS.
+Because of this, for avoid ambiguity, our own concepts will be explicitly designated (e.g. "TPD data").

 ## Overview